Table of Contents

 They showed an average of 21.2% decrease in scoliosis, no deterioration, and increased stability .

-Adjustments are one of the main tools in a chiropractor’s repertoire and one of the great ways chiropractic can help scoliosis.
+Adjustments are one of the main tools in a chiropractor’s repertoire and what leads most people facing scoliosis for the first time to think to themselves almost instantly after diagnosis “Can chiropractic help with scoliosis?

 There are two different ways chiropractors can use adjusting to assist in scoliosis care: specific or global adjustments.